Cheenaswee/CS3244-Machines-That-Learn/README.md

 <!-- BOTTOM BANNER -->
-This Full-stack project is built entirely (with love) in
+This Full-stack project is built entirely in

 [![Python][Python]][Python-url]